bradwan7/OSSAssignmentDFD/UseCases.md

 -Trigger: Manager sends a request for the policy documents information.

-•	Title: Determine project licenses and vulnerabilities information/n
+•	Title: Determine project licenses and vulnerabilities information

-•	Primary actor: Manager/n
+•	Primary actor: Manager

-•	Goal in Context: The manager is able to determine licenses and vulnerabilities information after the request for the project information./n
+•	Goal in Context: The manager is able to determine licenses and vulnerabilities information after the request for the project information.

 •	Stakeholders:
-•	Manager: To receive clear and relevant licenses and vulnerabilities project information.
+	Manager: To receive clear and relevant licenses and vulnerabilities project information.
-•	Developer: To provide the relevant software package.
+	Developer: To provide the relevant software package.

 •	Preconditions:
 Relevant package information is in the licenses and vulnerabilities.
 Proper software package has been submitted.

 •	Main Success Scenario: Manager receives accurate licenses and vulnerabilities information for the requested project package.
 •	Failed End Conditions: Manager receives inaccurate or invalid licenses and vulnerabilities information for the requested project package.
 •	Trigger: Manager sends a request for the project licenses and vulnerabilities information.